Elementary School

 In fifth grade, students increase their facility with addition, subtraction, multiplication, and division and apply these operations to their work with fractions, decimals, and positive and negative numbers.
 They understand the relationship between fractions, decimals, and percents and compute with very large and very small numbers.
 They continue to expand their math vocabulary through geometry, measurement, pattern and function, statistics, algebra, and mathematical reasoning.
 Fifth grade students use common measuring units to determine length and area and know formulas to determine the volume of geometric shapes.
 Students in fifth grade know the concept of angle measurement and use a protractor and compass to solve problems.
 They use grids, tables, graphs, and charts to record and analyze data.
 Students utilize their critical thinking skills to expand upon problems in a book and apply their math skills to real-world problems.
 In fifth grade, the algebraic thinking, problem solving, and mental math skills learned through elementary school are deepened and solidified.

 Our social studies curriculum helps students develop a sense of their place in the world and understand what it means to be a good citizen as a Jewish American in our society.
 Students study current events, American holidays, geography, and the history of our city, state, and country.
-Students in Kindergarten through fifth grade utilize the California Studies Weekly curriculum, providing consistency throughout the elementary school.
-Field trips are used to enhance the learning process and provide students with authentic experiences.
+Students in Kindergarten through second grade utilize the California Studies Weekly curriculum, providing consistency throughout the elementary school.
+Students in grades 3-5 engage in study that is grounded in the IMPACT California Social Studies curriculum, a resource that is rich in primary sources and multiple perspectives, and then enhanced by numerous social studies-themed field trips and engaging, authentic experiences.

 Kindergarten